 You couldn’t go anywhere over the weekend without hearing about the release of Beyoncé’s sixth-studio album, Lemonade, which has been hyped over the past week after she dropped a trailer for a secret worldwide event.
 That event turned out to be a 1-hour film on HBO, which in turn ended up being a new visual album.
 Following the premiere, the album was made available for streaming exclusively on Tidal.

-The exclusivity of the album on Tidal meant no love for Apple Music, Spotify or any other streaming services – to watch or listen to the album you had no choice but to to sign up to Tidal (although, thankfully, there is a free trial option up to 90 days).
-It seemed it was going to be that way for a while, however less than 48 hours after release, the album can now be purchased to own from a number of stores including iTunes for A$21.99 – the video film included.
+The exclusivity of the album on Tidal meant no love for Apple Music, Spotify or any other streaming services – to watch or listen to the album you had no choice but to sign up to Tidal (although, thankfully, there is a free trial option up to 90 days).
+It seemed it was going to be that way for a while, however, less than 48 hours after release, the album can now be purchased on iTunes.

 “Lemonade” is “based on every woman’s journey of self-knowledge and healing,” – Tidal

 Recorded over two years (2014-2016), the album comes after Beyoncé released a single “Formation” in time for her half-time show during the Super Bowl back in February.
 In terms of streaming, it too has been a Tidal exclusive ever since and remains to be that way.

 Lemonade can now be purchased on iTunes in Australia to own for A$16.99 – video film included.